 - Flat Pricing — Flat rate pricing is the simplest way to sell a SaaS solution: you offer a single product, a standard set of features, and a single price.

 - Usage Pricing — This “pay as you go” relates to the costs associated with using the product.
 The more you use the service, the more you pay.

 - Tiered Pricing — Tiered pricing is the go-to model enables businesses to sell multiple tiers or “packages,” with various mixtures of features offered at different price points.

 - Per User/Seat — This common option and offers a unique level of simplicity.
 With this model, a user pays a fixed monthly price.
 Each additional user added to that team/organization/etc. costs the same as the first.

 - Per Feature — Per feature pricing separates out various pricing tiers according to the functionality packaged with each option.
 Higher priced packages are combining a greater number of available features than the cheaper packages.

 With all factors to consider, implementing BI tools can be a game-changer in the future of your company’s decision making.
 Understanding your businesses needs, the collected data can serve as a competitive advantage, able to be wielded with an appropriate BI tool and allow you to make the most of your data.

 But wait, you haven’t told me how much should BI tools really cost.
 You’re right, we haven’t.
 Why?
 Because it’s not the right question.
 Instead, we should be asking, how much is the wrong solution costing your company?

-If you're ready to shift to the modern data analysis platform, we're ready to help you save time and money.
+If you're ready to shift to the modern data analysis platform that enables you to put 100% of your time towards insight-driven marketing, we're ready to help you save time and money.
 Sign up for free today and change the way you interact with data.